 Program Length: This certificate can be completed in just over two terms for those students in our day (full-time) section, or three terms for our evening students.

 Prerequisites: A medical statement of health status from a primary care provider stating that the student is able to safely participate in all aspects of the class is required to enter the program.
-That statement must be submitted to the instructor on the first day of class.
+That statement must be submitted to the instructor during the first week of class.

 Potential students entering the program must test at college level (81 or higher) in reading on the COMPASS test or have completed English 094.
 Students must have documentation of training in standard first aid and CPR and a four-hour HIV/AIDS/blood-borne pathogens class.
 A background check from the Washington State Patrol is required to progress to the second quarter; some results may prevent individuals from participating in certain classes.